Damian Wayne: Return

 Later, Godfrey's reason for coming to Earth is revealed; to retrieve the Chaos Shard, a powerful crystal that once belonged to Darkseid which Ra's revealed was hidden inside the sarcophagus he crafted for Damian.
 After detecting a trace signature of the shard coming from inside Damian's body, Godfrey escapes with Damian's corpse back to Apokolips, despite assistance from the Justice League.
 Angered, Batman once again vows to retrieve his son's corpse.

-Batman enters and accesses the Justice League Watchtower to use his unstable exosuit known as the Hellbat armor designed by Batman himself and the Justice League members to engage large scale threats.
-He then activates the Boom Tube to Darkseid's homeworld, Apokolips, to retrieve Damian's corpse.
-Batman successfully retrieve his son's corpse as he and his family team return to Earth via the Boom Tube directly to the Batcave after successfully escaping the clutches of Darkseid and his Parademons.
+Batman enters and accesses the Justice League Watchtower to use his unstable exosuit known as the Hellbat armor designed by Batman himself and the Justice League members to engage large-scale threats.
+He then activates the Boom Tube to Apokolips to retrieve Damian's corpse.
+Batman successfully retrieve his son's corpse as he and his team return to Earth via the Boom Tube directly to the Batcave after escaping from Darkseid and his Parademons.
 After this, Batman uses the Chaos Shard on his son's corpse, which has been infused with Darkseid's Omega Sanction.
 With Batman facing two choices of whether to resurrect Damian or his parents, he chooses his son, granting Damian's true resurrection.
 As Damian and Batman embrace, Batman collapses from exhaustion.

 However, before the team can celebrate, the Boom Tube used to return to Earth was not closed and Darkseid's son Kalibak arrives and attacks the team.
-During the fight, Kalibak beats the team nearly to death, when suddenly Damian knocks out Kalibak with a powerful uppercut; discovering that due to the Chaos Shard he has gained superhuman abilities.
+During the fight, Kalibak beats the team nearly to death, when suddenly Damian knocks out Kalibak with a powerful uppercut, discovering that due to the Chaos Shard he has gained superhuman abilities.
 While Damian fights Kalibak, Batman remotely controls the Batwing and sends it crashing into Kalibak, sending him back through the Boom Tube and then closes the portal.
 Damian then reunites with his father and his family team.
 In the aftermath, Damian is tested by Batman on how to control his new power abilities before Damian returns to the role as Robin.
 With help from the Justice League, Batman discovers that Damian's new powers do not last, and he eventually relies on his natural abilities once more.